PurpurMC/Purpur/docs/source/configuration.rst

 * show-unknown-attribute-warnings
     - **default**: true
-    - **description**:: Controls if warnings about unkown attributes are shown in console/logs
+    - **description**:: Controls if warnings about unknown attributes are shown in console/logs

 mobs
 ~~~~